davidkastner/evoAllostery/README.md

 Completing the Ranganathan Lab pySCA installation tutorial will automatically install several other dependencies, including: numpy, scipy, argparse, wheel, and matplotlib.
 You can use a package manager like homebrew to keep the installation clean.
-The installation is summarized below, but make sure to refer to the original Ranganathan tutorial for more details: https://ranganathanlab.gitlab.io/pySCA/install/
+The installation is summarized below as a supplement to the Ranganathan tutorial.
+However, make sure to refer to the original tutorial for system specific details details: https://ranganathanlab.gitlab.io/pySCA/install/

 1. Core system dependencies